oracle-livelabs/pts/orcl-dbcs-19c/prepare/prepare.md

 This lab explains how to connect to an active DB system with SSH, enable EM Express, create a new PDB in the existing CDB, and install HR sample schema.

-Estimated Lab Time: 45 minutes
+Estimated Time: 45 minutes

 ## Task 1: Enterprise Manager Express

     >**Note** : After provisioning the DB System, Database State will be Backup In Progress... for a few minutes.
 This task doesn't affect database availability.